 5. No points or cashback earned

-The only exception to this is the OCBC Cashflo Card, which automatically splits big purchases into 3- or 6-month 0% instalments.
+Another option is to pay for your purchase using the OCBC Cashflo Card, which automatically splits big purchases into 3- or 6-month 0% instalments.
 You earn 0.5% cash rebate when your monthly bill is less than S$1,000, and 1% cash rebate when your bill is S$1,000 or more.

 6. You have to be punctual with paying your monthly instalments

 The credit card instalment plan is only interest-free if you pay what you owe every month on time.
 If you skip a payment, you’ll need to pay finance charges, late payment charges, and interest on the outstanding amount.